pantheon-systems/WordPress/wp-content/plugins/wp-maintenance-mode/readme.txt

 = 1.6.5 (09/16/2010) =
 * add new design "Chemistry" by [elmastudio.de](http://www.elmastudio.de/ "elmastudio.de")
-* changes for include methods od class for preview
+* changes for include methods of class for preview
 * changes the possibility for include of language specific flash files

 = 1.6.4 (09/13/2010) =